tcakmak0/yara-scan-api/README.md

 ## Program Details

 Once the application is running, you can access it at http://localhost:8080/ in your web browser.
+To do a YARA-SCAN send your file with a POST reques to /upload endpoint.
+Your http request must contain a 'files[]' key whose content is the .exe and .txt files you want to scan.

 ### Uploading Files